grey-fish/grey-fish.github.io/Natas/Level20.md

 ## Solution

-Lets take breakdown the above code, we have following functions:
+Lets breakdown the above code, we have following functions:

 The `print_credentials()` function<br/>